BREAKING NEWS: Announcing My 5th Annual “Worldwide Photo Walk”

 Q. What does it take to become a Photo Walk Leader?

-A. Were looking for people who have experience leading groups, so if youre the president of your local camera club, or a college teacher, or photography instructor, or you run a local camera store, or youve lead Photo Walks in your area before, etc., youre likely to get accepted to be a leader.
-We ask for your qualifications on the leader application, and thats the type of experience were looking for.
-Last year, we had some people put, Well, nobody else signed up from our city, so I guess Ill do it.
-Thats doesnt instill a lot of confidence in you as a leader.
-So, in short, we carefully read every Leader application and if you convinced us youd make a good leader (and there are no other walks already planned in your city), then we approve you to lead a walk.
+A. We’re looking for people who have experience leading groups, so if you’re the president of your local camera club, or a college teacher, or photography instructor, or you run a local camera store, or you’ve lead Photo Walks in your area before, etc., you’re likely to get accepted to be a leader.
+We ask for your qualifications on the leader application, and that’s the type of experience we’re looking for.

 Q. What if my city already has a Photo Walk, but I want to lead a walk, too?

-A. Some big cities can accommodate more than one walk, and so as soon as one starts to fill up, we add a 2nd walk if we have a leader apply and even a third or fourth depending on the response and city size.
+A. Most big cities can accommodate more than one walk, and so as soon as one starts to fill up, we add a 2nd or even a third or fourth depending on the response and city size.
 Also, if the walks are held geographically far from each other but technically in the same major city, we usually add those, too.
 (For example, New York City could have walks in Central Park, SoHo, Chinatown, and Times Square, and probably a half dozen other locations)

 Q. Do I have to enter the prize competition?

 A. Absolutely not.
-This is a totally separate part of the experience, and if you dont want to enter your images, you absolutely dont have to (its just to make the experience more fun).
-Some people freaked out last year thinking they were required to enter, but just knowyou absolutely dont have to enter your imageyou can go and shoot for the day, and never let anyone see your photos.
+This is a totally separate part of the experience, and if you don’t want to enter your images, you absolutely don’t have to (it’s just to make the experience more fun, and if you don’t think joining the contest if un, you surely don’t have to upload a photo for the contest).
+You can go and shoot for the day, and never let anyone see your photos.
 Ever.
-They can be your private secret photos.
+They can be your private “secret” photos.

-Q. Are you going to have cool t-shirts for walkers and leaders this year?
+Q. Do we have cool t-shirts for walkers & leaders ?

-A. Oh yeah.
-In fact, this year’s are even cooler.
-We have very cool t-shirts, and special shirts just for leaders (to help you recognize them in an instant on your walk), and this is being managed by our friend Rob from Towner Jones Photography, who came up with idea last year of selling t-shirts to raise money for (you guessed it), the Springs of Hope Orphanage in Kenya.
+A. You betcha!
+Each year, our friend Rob Jones from Towner Jones Photography, who came up with idea of selling t-shirts to raise money for (you guessed it), the Springs of Hope Orphanage in Kenya.
 100% of the profits from the sale of these t-shirts will go to feeding and care for these great kids.
-Im so grateful that Rob wanted to help us again this year.
-Here’s the link to buy your shirts (Leaders; the link to the leader shirts is on your Leader Dashboard page).
+Last year (with Rob’s gracious help and contributions) we raised over $10,000 (imagine how much $10,000 means to an orphanage in Africa).
+I’m so grateful that Rob wanted to help us again this year.

 Q. What happens when a city fills up?

-A. Its full.
-But this year, we do have waiting lists, so if someone cancels, it automatically adds (and notifies) the next person on the waiting list.
+A. We have a waiting list for each sold out city, so if someone cancels, it automatically adds (and notifies) the next person on the list, so definitely get on the list.

 Q. How many is full?

-A. Go watch the video on the Worldwide Photo Walk site.
-Plus, theres a detailed FAQ on the Website (heres the link), and once you’re signed up for a walk, we’ve made it much easier for your Walk Leader to keep you up-to-date with message on your Walk page.
+A. There’s a detailed FAQ on the Website (here’s the link), and once you’re signed up for a walk, we’ve made it much easier for your Walk Leader to keep you up-to-date with messages on your local Walk page.

 Q. So when can I sign up to be either a walker or a Walk Leader?

 A. Right now!
-Here’s the link, and my invitation to join us as we make worldwide photographic history!
+Here’s the link, and I hope you join us this year as we make worldwide photographic history!